-Q&A #4 What Are Sleep Apnea Events and How Do They Progress?
+What Are Sleep Apnea Events and How Are They Measured?

 Blog / CPAP Resources

-Q&A #4 What Are Sleep Apnea Events and How Do They Progress?
+What Are Sleep Apnea Events and How Are They Measured?

 13/10/2021

-There are some sleep events not even a double shot of espresso can fix.
+There are some sleep apnea events not even a double shot of espresso can fix.

-No matter how many cups of coffee you down, you can't reverse the effects of a regular event-filled sleep pattern.
+No matter how many cups of coffee you down, you can't reverse the effects of a sleep pattern filled with regular sleep apnea events per hour.

 In fact, nightly sleep events--sometimes called sleep arousals--can do a lot more damage than simply leaving you feeling sluggish at work and irritable at home.